strogo/djpcms/README.rst

 Features
 ===============================

- * Dynamic pages based on database models, and not only django_ models!
+ * Dynamic pages based on database models, not only django_ models!
  * If you need more than django_ and stdnet_ models, register your model type and off you go::